On the values of logarithmic residues along curves: Introduction

 \s

-We first show in section \ref{part1} that the values of the Jacobian ideal and the values of the module of \loga{} residues determine each other.
-The statement is easy for irreducible curves (see Remark~\ref{irred}):

-where $c\in\N$ is the conductor of the curve, i.e. $c=\min\lra{c\in\N; c+\N\subseteq \val(\co_D)}$.
-It is a generalization of the well-known symmetry of the semigroup for Gorenstein curves (see for example \cite{kunzvalue}).
-Nevertheless, the semigroup of a reducible curve also satisfies a certain symmetry property which has been proved by F.Delgado de la Mata in \cite{delgado}.
-The statement of this symmetry needs more notations and the proof is more difficult than in the irreducible case.
+Let us explain the content of section \ref{part1}.
+We prove that the values of a fractional ideal and the values of its dual determine each other, and we give explicitly the relation between them.
+We then apply this result to the case of $\mc{R}_D$ and of the Jacobian ideal of $D$, denoted by $\mc{J}_D$, in parts \ref{part2} and~\ref{part3}.
+This relation is in fact a generalization of the following well-known theorem of Kunz in the case of irreducible curves:

+\begin{theo}[ {\cite{kunzvalue}}] If $D$ is irreducible, $\co_D$ is Gorenstein if and only if the following property, which is called a symmetry property, is satisfied: for all $v\in\Z$, where $\gamma$ is the conductor of $D$, that is to say, $\gamma=\min\lra{\alpha\in\N; \alpha+\N\subseteq \val(\co_D)}$. \end{theo} In \cite[Theorem 2.8]{delgado}, F.Delgado de la Mata generalizes the former result to the case of reducible curves.
+He proves that a curve is Gorenstein if and only if $\val(\co_D)$ satisfies a symmetry property described below.

-We prove here that there is also a symmetry between the values of the module of logarithmic residues and the values of the Jacobian ideal, which is in fact satisfied by any fractional ideal and its dual.
+We prove here that Delgado's symmetry has an analogue which links the values of a fractional ideal and the values of its dual.
 Whereas the symmetry is immediate for irreducible curves, the proof of this generalization of Delgado's Theorem is much more subtle.
-It leads to the main result of this section, namely Theorem~\ref{symmetry-values}, which generalizes to any Gorenstein curve and any fractional ideal the Theorem 2.4 of~\cite{polcras}.
+It leads to the main result of this section, namely Theorem~\ref{symmetry-values}, which generalizes Theorem 2.4 of \cite{polcras} to any Gorenstein curve and any fractional ideal.
+To give the statement of our symmetry Theorem, we introduce the following notation for $i\in\unp$, $v\in\Z^p$ and $I$ a fractional ideal (see Notation~\ref{Delta}): and $\Delta(v,\val(I))=\bigcup_{i=1}^p \Delta_i(v,\val(I))$.
+We consider the product order on $\Z^p$, that is to say, for $\alpha,\beta\in\Z^p$, $\alpha\leqslant\beta$ means that for all $i\in\lra{1,\ldots,p}, \alpha_i\leqslant \beta_i$.
+The conductor of $D$ is: $\gamma:=\inf\lra{\alpha\in\N^p; \alpha+\N^p\subseteq \val(\co_D)}$.
+We set $\underline{1}=(1,\ldots,1)$.
+The statement of our main Theorem is: \begin{theo} Let $D$ be the germ of a reduced analytic curve with $p$ irreducible components.
+Then, the ring $\co_D$ of the curve is a Gorenstein ring if and only if for all fractional ideals $I\subset Q(\co_D)$ the following property is satisfied for all $v\in\Z^p$:

+\end{theo} Delgado's Theorem concerns the case $I=\co_D$ (see Theorem \ref{delgadotheo}).
+A similar symmetry was recently proved in \cite{kts} using combinatorial methods which involve canonical modules.

 \s